myosubug/patatap-clone/README.md

 This is an app that can:

-* take (some) keyboard events  to display colorful circles
+* take some keyboard events (alphabets) to display colorful circles.

 ## Live example